Can I Do Ketogenic Diet If I Am on Medication

 On Keto, You May No Longer Need Drugs For These 8 Common Conditions

-Unlike many other diets, the keto diet causes a significant lowering of insulin.
-Because so many chronic health conditions are caused by high insulin levels, when you're on the ketogenic diet you may need to reduce or even eliminate medications you may be on for some very common conditions.
+Unlike many other diets, the keto diet causes a significant lowering of Fat Storing Hormone.
+Because so many chronic health conditions are caused by high Fat Storing Hormone levels, when you're on the ketogenic diet you may need to reduce or even eliminate medications you may be on for some very common conditions.

-Let's take a look at 8 conditions in particular that are associated with high insulin levels:
+Let's take a look at 8 conditions in particular that are associated with high Fat Storing Hormone levels:

 - High blood pressure